 Negligible risk of violent crime exists throughout the country.

-Low risk of petty crime exists throughout the country, mainly in public places and areas frequented by tourists, including Gare de Monaco-Monte-Carlo.
+Low risk of petty crime exists throughout the country, mainly in public places and areas frequented by tourists, including the Monaco train station and car rental parks.

 National incidence data on traffic-related injury or death are not available.
 Speed laws are poorly enforced.